kenlim1/expo-passkey/README.md

 - **Automatic Cleanup**: Enable cleanup to revoke unused passkeys periodically
 - **Multiple Devices**: Allow users to register multiple devices for convenience
 - **Fallback Authentication**: Always provide alternate authentication methods
+- **Revocation**: Users should be able to revoke passkeys from all devices
+- **Metadata Handling**: Be careful with what you store in metadata to avoid privacy concerns

 ## Error Handling